 Which checks are adapted?

-To create the cornerstone analysis, we adapted 2 readability checks and 6 SEO checks.
+To create the cornerstone analysis, we altered 2 readability checks and 6 SEO checks.
 You’ll need to use enough subheadings, and should make sure to write concise sentences to receive a green bullet in the readability analysis.
 Cornerstone articles are usually long and therefore a bit harder to read.
 Subheadings and short sentences will help people to read all the way through the end.

 The most important adaptation in the SEO checks is the demand for a lengthy article.
 Cornerstone articles aim to provide the best and most complete information on a particular topic, which means that they need to be long.
 In order to score a green bullet on text length, you’ll need to write an article of at least 900 words.